IBM/aspera-cli/docs/README.md

 - `ascp`
 - `transferd`

-The default preset for `config` is read for any plugin invocation, this allows setting global options, such as `--log-level` or `--interactive`.
+The default preset for `config` is read for any plugin invocation: this allows setting global options, such as `--log-level` or `--interactive`.
 When `ascli` starts, it looks for the `default` Option Preset and checks the value for `config`.
 If set, it loads the options independently of the plugin used.